Welcome to O'Kenny River Tubing

 Quick answer: Mostly shallow; 2-3 feet deep.
 Some spots are 6 to 10 feet deep.
 Some spot are 2-3 inches deep.
 We encourage anyone with PROPER FOOTWEAR to pick a spot to slip off your tube and get wet and even swim around in the natural river.
 Multiple shallow spots are 2-3 inches deep and some tubers get stuck. no big deal; stand up and move down a few feet.
 Only people with river tubes can expore this section of the river so there is abundant wildlife to see.

 Long answer: The depth of the water depends heavily on the season and recent rainfall.
 Changes from May to August is almost 24 inches.
 The Muskrat River is generally shallow.
 We have a river monitoring station 500 metres up river from our property.
 We use 2 sections of the Muskrat.
 If the bottom section gets too shallow for tubing, we switch to the top section.
 Both are 2.7 km long.
 Generally you will experience 99.5 percent of the river to be 9 inches to 10 feet.
 The remaining .5 percent are the spot were you may get stuck even on a river tube.
-The Muskrat could arguably rated #1 in the world for having 5 out of five fetures for a river tubing river.
+The Muskrat could arguably be rated #1 in the world for having 5 out of 5 features for a river tubing river.

 How clean is the river?